selinger/katahex/README.md

 protocol](https://www.hexwiki.net/index.php/GTP).
 It's possible to interact with it directly, although you may prefer to use a graphical user interface such as [HexGUI](https://github.com/selinger/hexgui).

+## Integration with HexGUI

+For integration with [HexGUI](https://github.com/selinger/hexgui) or other graphical frontends, it is most convenient to modify katahex-launcher.sh with the correct paths to katahex, the configuration file, and the model.
+Then under HexGUI → Program → New Program, add "KataHex" as the name and the path to katahex-launcher.sh as the command.

+After connecting KataHex to HexGUI, you can access KataHex analysis by using the calculator icon on the main menu bar or pressing "s" (for "solve").